-The most common childhood cancer, ALL typically occurs before age 15.
-In most cases, children with the condition who receive treatment are cured.
+The most common childhood leukemia and cancer, ALL typically occurs before age 15.
+In most cases, acute lymphoblastic leukemia in children can be cured.

-ALL occurs less often in adults and is more difficult to manage.
+Acute lymphoblastic leukemia in adults is less common and more difficult to manage.
 With treatment, the condition in some adults can be cured.

 Facts and stats